The New Default. Your hub for building smart, fast, and sustainable AI software

 • Build or acquire the necessary expertise

-As of mid-2025, the answer is “no” for most organizations, and accessing models from OpenAI, Anthropic or Google through proprietary APIs is the popular choice.
-But thousands of brilliant engineers are constantly tinkering with open-source LLMs and building new ones, so you shouldn’t ignore this space.
-Trends in the AI industry change rapidly.
+As of mid-2025, the answer is "no" for most organizations, and accessing models from OpenAI, Anthropic, or Google through proprietary APIs is the popular choice.
+But thousands of skilled engineers keep tinkering with open-source LLMs and building new ones, so this space is worth watching.
+Trends in the AI industry change fast.

 How To Choose Open-Source vs Proprietary LLM